My grandfather Chandulal Dalal

+I launched the Innovation Index in 2006 of the top 20 innovators in America, an index that correlates disruptive innovations, business performance and market valuations.
 I authored the Definitive Guide and Innovation eBook on Creativity And Innovation in Business, downloaded by over 1,000 corporations and organizations around the world including HP, Pepsi, Hallmark, Cleveland Clinic, EDS, Ericsson, Best Buy, University of California, Irvine, Indian Institute of Sciences, LG Electronics, Nokia, J&J, TATA and many more.
 In 2006, I started my blog on Creativity and Innovation Driving Business, and that led to writing the eBook!
 I am humbled and grateful that so many leading organizations and universities have downloaded my eBook, and are using the key tenets to drive creativity and innovation at their business.
 My next eBook on Apple & Steve Jobs - Apple's Innovation Strategy was also well-received and downloaded by over 1,000 innovators and entrepreneurs.
 Steve Jobs' passion, focus and leadership inspired me to innovate and work hard towards making oGoing a valuable service for SMB!
 I also authored the WOW Product Guide - Creating Amazing Products for your customers NOW on Amazon.com.

 I like to stay involved in local community activities.
-I am currently the digital marketing chair and member of executive board for TiE SoCal, and helping the team with marketing strategy and growth.
+I was the digital marketing chair and member of executive board for TiE SoCal, and helping the team with marketing strategy and growth.
 "Our goal is to jumpstart strong entrepreneurship in Southern California."
 I was the co-founder of Startup America Orange County in 2012, that helped inspire and connect a few hundred startups during our launch year.
 In the past I was the board member of Asian Business Association of Orange County for three years, and President-Elect for 2012 - during my volunteer role, our team inspired and educated over 2,500 small businesses in Orange County.
 I was an active member of OCTANe and Irvine Chamber of Commerce, and past Rotarian - Rotary Club of Newport-Irvine.
 I was the New Generations & Youth Services Director of Rotary club for three years.
 I served as the Secretary of School Site Council at Turtle Rock Elementary School (2007-10) & Treasurer of Turtle Rock Elementary School PTA (2009-10).
 I was the Fine Master of Rotary Club of Newport-Irvine (2009-10), and participated in Rotary community activities for Olive Crest, SnowBall Express, Senior Meals, Woodbridge High School annual run, UCI Rotaract, Uni High Interact, Irvine Senior & Youth Job Fairs, Camp Pendleton Marines & more.
 I even tried mentoring an aspiring young boy who wanted to be an American Football star as part of America On Track Orange County MCP program, and mentored UC Irvine business school students building new startups.
 I had served as a Foundation committee member at Chinamaya Mission Los Angeles (2011-2012).
 In the past, I was the basketball coach for my son's teams (Rancho middle school, NJB - IYBL, and Fremont NJB), art master for my daughter's class, and technology adviser for the entire Fremont school district.
 I was the appointed member by the Board of Education for the Technology Advisory Committee for the entire Fremont School District, and proposed a technology vision and plan for over 40,000 students (2006-2007).
 My wife, my children and I participate in local philanthropy to the best of our ability.
 I was also a Web 2.0 adviser for CSU Fullerton Extended Education program and appointed member of Dean's Leadership Circle of University of California, Irvine for two years.
 I founded the non-profit Osteoporosis Foundation.

 "I strongly believe in Non-violence, Peace, Kindness, Honesty, Humility, Integrity and Community Service." - Sanjay B Dalal